lyaguxafrog/MinePort/README.md

 Be sure to install git -> [Download](https://git-scm.com/)

 ## For Windows:
-Run the update_windows file.bat for the administrator name!
+Run the update_windows.bat for the administrator name!

 ## For Unix:
 ```$ sh ./minecraft/MinePort/update_linux.sh```